Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 {% include image.html url="/assets/images/sigmoid_uncertainty/Boot-T.png" description="Boot-T interval.
 The curves are similar to the previous figures, but I now use the boot-T interval instead of the percentile interval." %}
 </center>

-## Interval based on Mc Diarmid inequality <a name='Fourth_method'></a>
+## Interval based on McDiarmid inequality <a name='Fourth_method'></a>

-In this section I will quickly mention the possibility to derive confidence interval from some theoretical bound from probability theory.
-However, I will not develop a lot this method because it gives bigger interval than the previous methods, and require some not necessarily valid assumption to be derived.
+In this section we will quickly see the possibility to derive confidence interval from some theoretical bound from probability theory.
+However, we will not spend too much time on this method because it gives larger intervals than the previous methods, and require some not necessarily valid assumptions to be derived.

 The [McDiarmid inequality](https://www.wikiwand.com/en/Doob_martingale#/McDiarmid's_inequality) is a concentration bound that quantifies by how much certain random variables can deviate from their expectation values.
 The statement of this inequality goes along the following lines.